liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/04-liferay-portal-clustering/05-enabling-cluster-link.markdown

 In some configurations, however, `localhost` is bound to the internal loopback network (`127.0.0.1` or `::1`), rather than the host's real address.
-If for some reason you need this configuration, you can make @product@ auto detect its real address with this property:
+If for some reason you need this configuration, you can make @sharepoint@ auto detect its real address with this property:

 ```properties